Karaborg/My-Docker-Notes/README.md

 - Click `Update Service`

 ## Using Mongo DB Atlas
-We already builded our application with a mongodb but we can also use Mongo DB Atlas which is cloud database.
+We already built our application with MongoDB but we can also use Mongo DB Atlas which is a cloud database.
 Just make sure you use the same version on both your application connection and in the Mongo DB Atlas Cluster version.
 And make sure you give permission for your local or from anywhere and also define users.
-And that is actually it.
+And that is it.
 Mongo DB Atlas will take care of everything else.

 # Multi-Stage Builds
-So we already have couple of docker files.
+So we already have a couple of docker files.
 If we need to give specific builds for particular applications, such as for `React JS`, we might need to use multi-stage builds.
 To separate stages, we simply add another `FROM` layer and continue adding layers based on that stage on our dockerfile.

 Example:
 ```